eisenpicon/Perform-Foundational-Data-ML-and-AI-Tasks-in-Google-Cloud-Challenge-Lab-Add-to-favorites-Help-Cen/README.md

 gsutil cp result1.json gs://YOUR_PROJECT-marking/task4-gvi.result
 ```

 ## Congratulations!
-Completed this challenge lab.
+Done with the challenge lab

 You completed the lab **Perform Foundational Data, ML, and AI**